Rosen Law Firm Urges Indivior PLC (INDV) Stockholders With Large Losses To Contact The Firm For Information About Their Rights

 (MENAFN- PR Newswire)

-If you purchased Indivior PLC securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So What: If you purchased Indivior securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 Follow us for updates on LinkedIn: , on Twitter: or on Facebook: .